Skip to Content

 What are the advantages of having a Trust Protector?

-An Irrevocable Trust is, Irrevocable.
-If you appoint a person or institution as Trustee and later regret that decision, your options to remove and replace that Trustee are limited and expensive.
+An Irrevocable Trust is Irrevocable.
+If you appoint a person or institution as a Trustee and later regret that decision, your options to remove and replace that Trustee are limited.
+And even if you pursue an option, it can be expensive.
 If you include a Protector in the Trust:

 • To avoid removal, Trustees return calls quickly.

-• If the Trustee becomes incapacitated, inattentive, involved in a dispute with a beneficiary, or otherwise problematic, the Protector removes the Trustee quickly and inexpensively.
+• If the Trustee becomes incapacitated, inattentive, involved in a dispute with a beneficiary, or otherwise problematic, the Protector removes the Trustee.
+The process is quick and inexpensive.

 • The threat of being removed prompts the ready sharing of documents.

-• The Protector can have other powers which allow them to address changes in the law, circumstances, and the tax code.
+• The Protector can have other powers that allow them to address changes in the law, circumstances, and the tax code.

 How are banks paid to be Trustees?